End-to-End Jet Classification of Boosted Top Quarks with the CMS Open Data: Timing Performance Comparison

 \section{Timing Performance Comparison}

-A number of factors affect the training and evaluation time of the classifiers and their memory requirements: The number of events used during training, the number of image layers in each event, and the resolution of each of the images.
+A number of factors affect the training speeds of the classifiers and their memory requirements: The number of events used during training, the number of image layers in each event, and the resolution of each of the images.
 Compared to our previous work \cite{e2e2}, the number of training events has increased by a factor of 3.2 and the number of image layers has increased by a factor 2.7.
-Meanwhile, the image resolution has remained the same.
-From the increase in image layers, we can see that the size of an uncompressed image has increased from 183 kB in \cite{e2e2} to 488 kB.
-For storage the images are compressed using gunzip and have an average compressed size of 6.56 kB giving a compression factor of approximately 75.
+For a single 125 x 125 pixel image, we can see that the size of an uncompressed image has increased from 183 kB in \cite{e2e2} to 488 kB.
 These factors combined lead to a significant computational cost increase for training the network, both in training time and memory requirements.
 For this task training was carried out on multiple accelerated hardware architectures as a benchmark to compare their performance.
 The comparison was performed on two different graphical processing units (GPU) and a tensor processor unit (TPU), whose specifications are summarized in Table \ref{table:specs}.
-Additionally, a test was performed where we trained a single network on multiple GPUs in parallel to observe how the training speeds scaled with number of processing units.
-Each device was accessed via different computing clusters with varying I/O architectures described below.
+Additionally, a test was performed where we trained a single network on multiple V100 GPUs in parallel to observe how the training speeds scaled with number of processing units.
+A discussion on the differences of the architectures and a detailed description on the external input/output (I/O) pipeline used when utilizing each architecture is described below.